LeiWangR/JEANIE/README.md

 ### 2.1 Smaller datasets in hdf5 format

-We provide smaller datasets in the data folder which you can use to reproduce the results in the following sections.
+We provide smaller datasets in the data/ folder which you can use to reproduce the results in the following sections.

 ### 2.2 Evaluation protocols for smaller datasets

 We also provide sample evaluation protocols for one-shot learning on smaller datasets.
-We provide the *exampler* for evaluation (similar to NTU-120 one-shot protocol).
+We provide the *exampler* for evaluation (similar to NTU-120 one-shot protocol, refer to trtesplit folder for more details).

 ## 3. Pre-trained models for smaller datasets (on CPU)